R. Walker Nickless

 Ralph Walker Nickless (born May 28, 1947) is an American prelate in the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Sioux City in Iowa since 2005.
+He is bishop emeritus of the Diocese of Sioux City in Iowa since 2025.

 Biography

 Ralph Nickless was born on May 28, 1947, in Denver, Colorado, one of ten children born to R. Walker Nickless, Sr. and E. Margaret (McGovern) Nickless.
 He graduated from Bishop Machebeuf High School in Denver in 1965.
 He then attended St. Thomas Seminary in Denver and the University of Denver.
 Nickless eventually went to the Pontifical Gregorian University in Rome.

 Priesthood

 Nickless was ordained a priest by Archbishop James Casey for the Archdiocese of Denver on August 4, 1973.
 Nickless then served as pastor of Our Lady of Fatima Parish in Lakewood, Colorado and as vicar general of the archdiocese.

 Bishop of Sioux City

-Nickless was appointed as the seventh bishop of the Diocese of Sioux City on November 10, 2005, by Pope Benedict XVI.
+Nickless was appointed as the seventh bishop of Sioux City on November 10, 2005, by Pope Benedict XVI.
 He was consecrated on January 20, 2006, at the Church of the Nativity of Our Lord Jesus Christ in Sioux City.
-Archbishop Jerome Hanus was the principal consecrator with Archbishop Charles Chaput and Bishop Thomas Tobin as the co-consecrators.
+Archbishop Jerome Hanus was the principal consecrator, with Archbishop Charles Chaput and Bishop Thomas Tobin as the co-consecrators.

 On February 27, 2019, Nickless released a list of 28 priests with credible accusations of sexual abuse of minors, going back to the founding of the diocese in 1902.

-In October 2013, it was reported that the diocese had withheld information from parishioners regarding the arrest of one of their priests, John Wind, five years earlier.
+In October 2013, it was reported that the diocese had withheld information from parishioners regarding the arrest of Reverend John Wind five years earlier.
 During that incident, Wind was meeting with a female parishioner at a bakery.
 While there, he threatened to drop his pants and sexually assault the woman.
 After she called the police, they found Wind on a street corner half-naked.
 During his arrest, Wind punched an officer and was subdued with a taser.
 Wind later pleaded guilty to misdemeanor disorderly conduct, was sent away for mental health treatment, and then returned to parish work.
 His parish was not notified of the incident.